jcplus/php-js/README.md

 - {any} _var_ The variable to convert
 - {number} _base_ Default is 10 for decimal output and 16 for hex output (optional)

-{number} Returns a converted integer
+{number|string} Returns a converted decimal integer, or a hex string

 ##### is_array (_var_)